SRV record: Record format

 This points to a server named sipserver.example.com listening on TCP port 5060 for Session Initiation Protocol (SIP) protocol services.
 The priority given here is 0, and the weight is 5.

 As in MX records, the target in SRV records must point to hostname with an address record (A or AAAA record).
 Pointing to a hostname with a CNAME record is not a valid configuration.

 Provisioning for high service availability

-The priority field determines the precedence of use of the record's data.
+The priority field determines the precedence of the use of the record's data.
 Clients should use the SRV records with the lowest-numbered priority value first, and fall back to records of higher value if the connection fails.
 If a service has multiple SRV records with the same priority value, clients should load balance them in proportion to the values of their weight fields.

 In the following example, both the priority and weight fields are used to provide a combination of load balancing and backup service.